ATLBitLab/create-ln-app/README.md

 # Create LN App
 Built with ❤️ ☕️ & ₿ in ATL by the [Terminus Labs](https://terminus.money/) team.
-Feel free to submit issues and/or PR for new feature requests
+This is an open-source effort.
+Feel free to steal like an artist to make your life eaier.
+If you find issues, pls submit them to the repo.
+If you're feelin' froggy 🐸 and want a feature now, feel free to fork, build and submit a PR.
 ## What? 🧐
 Lapp: aka Lightning App; in contrast to a dApp.
 The term dApp was popularized by the web 3.0 / defi / crypto community.
 Much like the term web 3.0, the term dApp has been overused, subsequently clouding its meaning.